Introduction

 The Future of AI-Driven Development

 MCP sets the stage for a new kind of software development.
 AIs will soon combine knowledge from multiple services.
 For example, one might pull payment data from Stripe and update customer records in Salesforce—all in a single session.
-Therefore, software can now be built by conversation, not code.
+Software can now be built by conversation, not code.
 This lowers the barrier to innovation and speeds up delivery.
+As agentic AI systems—those that execute multi-step tasks autonomously—mature, MCP will serve as the connective tissue that lets AI agents act reliably across real-world systems.

 Conclusion

 Model Context Protocol is more than a technical milestone.
 It’s a shift in how we build and interact with software.
 As more APIs adopt MCP, we’ll see faster, smarter AI development everywhere.
+For African developers in particular, MCP is an equaliser—a way to operate at global velocity without global headcount.
+The companies that invest in MCP-ready infrastructure now, whether building servers for their products or building on top of MCP-compatible AI clients, are positioning themselves for the next phase of the AI development era.
 And just like Neo in the Matrix, your AI won’t need training—it’ll just download what it needs and get to work.